monimoyd/P2_S9/README.md

-# P2_S9
+# Twin Delayed Deep Determistic algorithm
-Phase2 Assignment 9 - T3D algorithm
+TD3 algorithm

 Note: T3D.ipynb in the repository is the Jupyter Notebook in Google Collab for the given code

-# T3D Algorithm
+# TD3 Algorithm

-T3D (Twin Delayed Deep Deterministic Policy Gradient Algorithm)  is an Deep Reinforcment Learning algorithm which concurrently learns a Q-function and a policy.
+TD3 (Twin Delayed Deep Deterministic Policy Gradient Algorithm)  is an Deep Reinforcment Learning algorithm which concurrently learns a Q-function and a policy.
 It uses Actor Critic approach where Actor function specifies action given the current state of the environments.
 Critic value function specifies a signal (TD Error) to criticize the actions made by the actor.